 But on this one day at The Orange, I just couldn’t help myself.
 I had been staring at this lovely pitcher of something that looked similar to Pimm’s, but was too pale to be Pimm’s.
 It was a pretty pretty drink, enjoyed by about 5 young men in business suits.

 I told my husband, “I don’t care what Emma says, I’m talking to these guys.”
-She hadn’t arrived yet.
+(She hadn’t arrived yet.)